tfpf/mersenne-twister/README.md

 The solver is rather primitive.
 If it cannot fill any cell in the puzzle after multiple attempts, it makes a random guess.
 If, as a result of this, the puzzle becomes unsolvable, it bins everything and starts a fresh attempt.
+This has a rather hilarious consequence: the solver can solve even an empty puzzle!